mramshaw/Elastic/02-Docker.md

 [As usual, Ctrl-C to stop.]

+#### Verifying Elasticsearch

-And if we go to http://localhost:9200 in a browser, we should get:
+If we go to http://localhost:9200 in a browser, we should get:

 ```
 {